danielscarvalho/FTT-WAR/README.md

 - Setup SSL with Les't Encrypt - https://certbot.eff.org/lets-encrypt/ubuntubionic-other
 - Setup Tomcat remote admin
 - Deploy yor WAR files (WEB APPs)
-- Setup MySQL atabase on the same server (for learning) or as a service and persist your data
+- Setup MySQL database on the same server (for learning), in a dedicated server, or as a service and persist your data

+> The cloud and the Internet are the labs!